 If your physician has recommended spinal fusion, you are likely experiencing the debilitating effects of a degenerative spinal condition such as:

-- Osteoarthritis — loss of cartilage surrounding a joint
+- Osteoarthritis — joint inflammation caused by loss of protective cartilage

 - Spondylolisthesis — slippage of a vertebra in the spine

 - Scoliosis — abnormal curvature of the spine

 - Degenerative disc disease — natural breakdown of the spinal discs that results in a loss of disc height

 Each of these conditions can change the structure of the spine and cause severe pain, both issues, which can be addressed by restabilizing the spine in a spinal fusion procedure.

 Spinal fusion is performed with the goal of providing stability to the spine, and a procedure generally consists of introducing a bone graft between two vertebrae and encouraging them to fuse together by using hardware, such as screws and rods.
 When the surgery is complete, there is a long recovery period, which can vary in time from a few weeks to a year or more.
 In a successful surgery, the graft will take hold during this time, fusing the bones together into a more stable component, although generally with a reduced range of motion.

 It’s important to note that there are several complications that can arise during and after open spinal fusion procedures.
 In addition to the usual surgical risks — like blood loss or infection — spinal fusion patients may have to cope with a clinical failure, where the surgery doesn’t relieve symptoms.
 Even with successful procedures, the flexibility of the affected area of the spine can be reduced, possibly leading to the adjacent sections compensating and deteriorating due to the added stress.

 An outpatient alternative to traditional spinal fusion